What is the Resolution of my Load Cell?

-As a general rule, the worst-case acceptable data point should not exceed 2% of the full scale.
+Generally, the worst-case acceptable data point should not exceed 2% of the full scale.
 In this case .02*50,000kN=1.000kN.
 A value higher than 2% of full scale would suggest a problem.

 Figure 1 – Screen Shot of Noise at a Static Load of 2% full scale

 Figure 2 – Meter to measure the peak to peak noise